Equipment FAQ

 There are several choices ranging from water, vodka, Everclear, StarSan or a strong acid solution.
 Airlock solutions tend to evaporate and should be checked regularly.
 Make sure that the solution you chose is wine friendly, antimicrobial, and that the airlock is not overfilled to prevent suckbacks.
 This is particularly a concern when using plastic carboys, as their flexible sides allow the volume in the carboy to fluctuate, which can cause airlock fluid to be pulled into the carboy when they are moved.

-A pH meter has an electrode sensor at the end.
+A pH meter has an electrode sensor (probe) at the end.
 This must be kept wet at all times, or the meter will no longer work.
-The storage solution that comes with your meter can be easily replaced and is the best method for storing your meter.
-As long as the electrode is wet, the meter should maintain its functionality.
+The storage solution that comes with your meter is formulated for long term storage of the electrode.
+If your electrode accidentally dries out, you can attempt to regenerate it by placing it back into the buffered storage solution for at least one hour.
+Check the probe by measuring the standards you use for calibration.
+Perform the recalibration process.
+If it cannot be recalibrated, replace the probe.